 Rooms have been given an earthy, almost colonial, twist on the traditional North African style so prevalent in Marrakech riads.
 Dark cedarwood closets and solid carved tables anchor a natural palette of taupes, charcoals and white - think dark coffee marbled with fresh cream.
 The hotel’s signature orange blossom scent is matched by strategically placed fruit, and every room is expansive enough to accommodate sprawling sofas and a queensize (or twin) bed.
 On the subject of beds, they’re extremely comfortable, as are the thick kilims and courtesy babouches.

 Designed as a sanctuary from the bustling city, every room looks onto an inner courtyard or garden, and most have a private terrace or balcony - you really are in your own little world here.
-The only exceptions are the Deluxe Rooms and Junior Suites, which instead of a terrace have direct access to a quiet communal courtyard, hidden away from the main thoroughfares.
+The only exceptions are the Timeless rooms and Cocoon Suites, which instead of a terrace have direct access to a quiet communal courtyard, hidden away from the main thoroughfares.
 Convenience has also been considered.
 Every room has a plasma TV, a music system, free WiFi and effective air-conditioning.

-We stayed in a Large Suite with terrace and relished our outside space - the Suite with terrace is just as appealing.
+We stayed in a Timeless Suite and relished our outside space - the Cocoon Suite with Terrace is just as appealing.
 Bathrooms are always impressive with enormous mirrors and twin basins.
-Honeymooners will love the Master Suites which have particularly decadent décor and feel more like mini-apartments than hotel rooms.
+Honeymooners will love the Wonderful Suites which have particularly decadent décor and feel more like mini-apartments than hotel rooms.
 Spread over 2 floors, you’ll get a large lounge with fireplace, and separate first-floor bedroom with walk-in wardrobe, balcony and romantic adjoining bathroom.

-Tucked away at the back of the walled garden, double-height arches and carved doors lead through to Villa des Orangers’ most luxurious offering, a 2-bedroom Private Riad complete with alfresco courtyard lounge and a tempting plunge pool.
+Tucked away at the back of the walled garden, double-height arches and carved doors lead through to Villa des Orangers’ most luxurious offering, a 2-bedroom Vintage Riad complete with alfresco courtyard lounge and a tempting plunge pool.
 Ornate tiling lines the outdoor space while the lounge is dominated by a caramel sofa and fireplace.
 Upstairs the 2 bedrooms (double or twin) each have a large ensuite bathroom and share access to a pretty terrace overlooking the hotel garden.